How an EMCCD works

 Excess Noise Factor

 The electron multiplication process employed to amplify photoelectrons is a stochastic process.
 In other words, this implies that only the mean value of the multiplicative gain can be determined, whereas the gain applied to a specific pixel for a particular incident photon cannot be known due to the statistical nature of the physical processes involved.
+The graphs below demonstrate this uncertainty.
+In theory, the mean value represented by the full line can be predicted with good accuracy but individual values are in fact spawned across a range of values varying according to the time and the place of the specific pixel measured.
 In turn, this uncertainty induces an excess noise factor (ENF) of √2 which has the same effect on the SNR as halving the system’s quantum efficiency.
 To counter this, the photon counting mode imposes the application of a threshold to the pixels’ values.
 In this manner, the individual pixel gains are not necessary to determine the number of incident photons; rather, the output is rendered binary.
 If the number of photoelectrons accumulated within a given potential well is greater than the specified threshold, the system will consider that one photon has been detected on that pixel.
 Thus, the use of the photon counting mode eliminates the ENF and allows high sensitivity acquisition without losing image quality.
 Nevertheless, another noise source now appears in low lighting conditions during high speed acquisition that greatly limits EMCCD performance –- and it is precisely this noise source that Nüvü Camēras’ products are able to efficiently overcome.

 Horizontal dashed lines represent ±1% of mean value.